robenkleene/design-references/adobe-lightroom-classic.md

 - You can use "Range Mask: Color" to just target part of an adjustment brush selection.

+### Tone Curve

+You can adjust the tone curve using separate sliders for highlights, lights, darks, and shadows, by clicking the stop editing icon.

 ### Spot Removal

 - `q`: Spot removal tool